 Until the Supreme Court requires us to implement a paradigm shift, the Second Amendment will remain a second-class right — especially here in the Ninth Circuit.

 It should be presumptively unconstitutional to burden constitutional rights.
 But looking at our court’s cases, you would assume that any burden on the right to bear arms is presumptively permitted.
 I’ve described before how our circuit’s version of Second Amendment heightened

 scrutiny has no height.
 It is practically indistinguishable from rational basis review.
 See Mai v.
 United States, 974 F.3d 1082, 1097–106 (9th Cir.
 2020) (VanDyke, J., dissenting from denial of rehearing en banc).
 While our court gives lip service to Heller, its practice of effectively applying rational basis review ignores Heller’s admonition that if passing rational basis review was all that was required to overcome the right to keep and bear arms … the Second Amendment would be redundant … .

 The brokenness of our court’s balancing approach is particularly evident in this case, where the majority weighs rarity like lead when it favors the ban, but then weighs rarity like helium when it undermines California’s asserted interest.
 On one hand, the majority ignores the fact that California’s claimed reason for its ban — mass shootings — involves a harm that, while tragic and attention-grabbing, is thankfully extremely rare by any statistical metric.
 You are much more likely to be randomly injured or killed by a drunk driver than a mass shooter.
-But on the other hand, the majority emphasizes the rarity of any individual American’s use of ammunition in self-defense, latching onto California’s argument that only 2.2 rounds are used on average in a self-defense shooting, and concludes that any more rounds than that are thus outside the
+But on the other hand, the majority emphasizes the rarity of any individual American’s use of ammunition in self-defense, latching onto California’s argument that only 2.2 rounds are used on average in a self-defense shooting, and concludes that any more rounds than that are thus outside the core

 of the Second Amendment.

 We might call this Version 2.2 of the Second Amendment.
 It cannot be the right way to analyze an alleged violation of the right to bear arms.
 The average number of times that any law-abiding citizen ever needs to bear arms

 of the Second Amendment.
 But we know that cannot be true from Heller, where the Supreme Court determined self-defense … was the central component

 of the Second Amendment, notwithstanding the practical infrequency of any particular person’s need to actually defend herself with a gun.
 554 U.S. at 599.

 So the majority’s rarity balancing isn’t just lopsided — it starts from the wrong premise.
 We would never treat fundamental rights we care about this way, particularly those expressly enumerated in the Constitution.
 We don’t protect the free speech of the taciturn less than the loquacious.
 We don’t protect the free exercise of religion in proportion to how often people go to church.
 We wouldn’t even allow soldiers to be quartered only in those parts of your house you don’t use much.
 Express constitutional rights by their nature draw brighter and more prophylactic lines—precisely because those who recognized them were concerned that people like California’s government and the judges on our court will attempt to pare back a right they no longer find useful.
 This is the sentiment James Madison expressed in extolling the wisdom of descrying … the minute tax of 3 pence on tea, the magnitude of the evil comprized in the precedent.
 Let [us] exert the same wisdom, in watching agst every evil lurking under plausible disguises, and growing up from small beginnings.

 3 Wm. & Mary Q. (3d ser.)
 534, 557–58 (E. Fleet ed., 1946).
 The majority here extends our circuit’s practice of chipping away at a disfavored constitutional right, replacing the Second Amendment with their 2.2nd Amendment.

 This case is the latest demonstration that our circuit’s current test is too elastic to impose any discipline on judges who fundamentally disagree with the need to keep and bear arms.
 I consequently suggest two less manipulable tests the Supreme Court should impose on lower courts for analyzing government regulations burdening Second Amendment rights, replacing the current malleable two-step, two-pronged inquiry with something that would require courts to actually enforce the second provision of the Bill of Rights.

-First, the Supreme Court should elevate and clarify Heller’s
+First, the Supreme Court should elevate and clarify Heller’s common use

 language and explain that when a firearm product or usage that a state seeks to ban is currently prevalent throughout our nation (like the magazines California has banned here), then strict scrutiny applies.
 Second, the Court should direct lower courts like ours to compare one state’s firearm regulation to what other states do (here a majority of states allow what California bans), and when most other states don’t similarly regulate, again, apply strict scrutiny.
 Where many law-abiding citizens seeking to prepare to defend themselves have embraced a particular product or usage, or the majority of states have not seen a necessity to restrict it, real heightened scrutiny should be required instead of allowing our court to sloppily balance the citizen’s need

 against the government’s claimed harm.

 No doubt these proposed tests are not perfectly satisfying — doctrinally or academically.
 Few actual legal tests are, since the application of legal rules happens in the messiness of the real world.
 Nor would these suggested tests address every situation.
 Judge Berzon observes, for example, that under the common use

 Perhaps so, but those are difficulties at the margin.
 Right now, as I discuss further below, we have a Second Amendment test that enables zero enforcement in this circuit.
 Ultimately, Judge Bumatay’s and Judge Berzon’s opinions converge at one very important point: neither our current two-step test nor any proposed alternative that allows much interpretative or balancing discretion will ultimately lead to consistent and rigorous enforcement of the Second Amendment — particularly with the many judges who disagree with its very purpose.

 Footnote 2: To be clear, I think Judge Bumatay has penned an exemplary dissent addressing text, tradition, and history.

 My objection is not that judges cannot do good analysis under this framework, but rather that without a more bright-line test there is far too much opportunity for manipulation, especially with a right as unpopular with some judges as the Second Amendment.

 It’s now beyond obvious that you can’t expect our court to faithfully apply any Second Amendment test that allows us to exercise much discretion.
 Many fundamental rights are protected by more bright-line tests.

 Footnote 3: See David B. Kopel & Joseph G.S.
 Greenlee, The Federal Circuits’ Second Amendment Doctrines, 61 ST. LOUIS U.L.J.
 193, 303 (2017) (Bright-line rules declaring certain government actions categorically unconstitutional, without the need for a means/ends test, are common in constitutional law.
-They are found in the First Amendment, Fifth Amendment, Sixth Amendment, Eighth Amendment, Tenth Amendment, and Fourteenth Amendment.) (footnotes omitted).
+They are found in the First Amendment, Fifth Amendment, Sixth Amendment, Eighth Amendment, Tenth Amendment, and Fourteenth Amendment.

 It’s past time we bring that to the Second Amendment.